 2. A claim for a method of making a thing;

 3. A claim for a method of using a thing.

 Dependent Claims: They always bear reference to an earlier claim or independent claim and limit their scope.
 Dependent claims are therefore relatively narrow as they limit the scope of an earlier claim.
 Further, dependent claims refine the scope of protection sought for an invention.
 Additionally, it may contain known features and even the minute aspects and optional features of the invention.

 These are the basic types of patent claims.
 On the whole, claims must be drafted meticulously in order to get the patent protection that is sought and protect the invention against potential infringers.

 How to draft a patent claim?

 There is no straightjacket formula for drafting a patent claim.
-Drafting patent claims depends on each invention.
-It depends on what protection the Applicant seeks to claim on that invention.
+Drafting it depends on each invention, and what protection the Applicant seeks to claim on that invention.
 Depending on the protection sought by the applicant the claim may be constructed in a broad or narrow manner in reference to existing prior art.
-However, care must be taken to ensure that the independent claims are neither too broad (it cannot include only what the applicant has not invented) nor too narrow (where the applicant may lose out on a necessary protection).
+However, care must be taken to ensure that the independent claims are neither too broad (it cannot include only what the applicant has not invented) nor too narrow (where the applicant may lose out on necessary protection).
 Given the difficult nature of drafting patent claims, it is clear that drafting expertise is required to draft proper patent specification and claims.
-It is always better to engage professional services for quality patent drafting.
+It is always better to engage in professional services for quality patent drafting.